Best Ovulation Tracker Apps in 2026

 Accuracy of Fertile Window Predictions

 Basal body temperature can confirm that ovulation likely occurred, but it usually confirms after the fertile window has already passed.
 LH tests can help predict ovulation before it happens, although some people have multiple surges or false positives.
 Cervical mucus is useful but takes practice to interpret.
-The NHS guidance on trying to get pregnant also emphasizes regular intercourse during the cycle rather than relying only on a single predicted day.
-This is not medical advice; consult your healthcare provider.

 Privacy and Fertility Data Safety

 Clue is often favored by privacy-conscious users because it is based in the EU and emphasizes GDPR protections.
 Flo offers Anonymous Mode in some regions, which may appeal to users who want separation between identity and health logs.
 Ovia, Fertility Friend, and Natural Cycles each have different privacy models, so read current policies before entering intimate details.
-If you are comparing pregnancy tools after conception, Pregnancy App also keeps privacy front and center in its pregnancy app safety guide.

-After a Positive Pregnancy Test
+After a Positive Pregnancy Test: What Pregnancy App Offers

 Once you get a positive test, your tracking needs change from predicting ovulation to estimating gestational age, following symptoms, preparing for appointments, and learning what is normal week by week.
-Some fertility apps switch into pregnancy mode, while others are better used only for your TTC history.
+Some fertility apps switch into pregnancy mode, while others are better used only for TTC history.

 What is the best ovulation tracker app in 2026?